GameMaker Indie subscription and above includes the Android export platform.

 You can see that this screen also gives you the option to install AVD emulators if your PC supports them.
 You can install this if you wish, but please note that the emulators are only compatible with some CPU architectures, so they may refuse to install, and emulators are never a replacement for real device testing anyway.

-YoYo also won't offer any support for testing games on emulators, if you send a Helpdesk ticket about this - we only offer support when running on real devices.
+YoYo also won't offer any Helpdesk ticket support for bugs found when testing games on emulators - we only offer support when running on real devices.

-Once you have set the shorter SDK install path (if on a PC) and your chosen components are installed, on the Splash Screen, go to the menu labelled "Configure", and in the drop-down menu select the SDK Manager.
+Once you have set the shorter SDK install path (if on a PC) and your chosen components are installed, Android Studio will then shortly start up.

 This will open the following window, where you can select and install the platform SDKs that you require - typically, you only need the one API version we say to use on the Required SDKs FAQ, however if you are using extensions in your project then these third-party SDKs may require you to install additional packages later on.

-When ready, click the "Apply" button to download the SDK components, and don't forget to take note of the Android SDK Location value written at the top of the window. as you'll need it later for entering into GameMaker Studio 2's Preferences.
+When ready, click the "Apply" button to download the SDK components, and don't forget to take note of the Android SDK Location value written at the top of the window. as you'll need it later for entering into GameMaker's Preferences.

-Once you have downloaded the required SDK platform, you need to click on the SDK Tools tab and then ensure the following are downloaded and installed (select each of them from the list then click Apply to download them - note that you may need to accept licence agreements before the download begins):
+Once you have downloaded the required SDK platform, you then need to click on the SDK Tools tab and install the remaining tools you require.

 If you wish to target Amazon Fire or use any of the Amazon services in your Android games, you need to download an additional set of tools.
 However, since these are for Amazon and not Google, you need to do it from the SDK Update Sites tab.
 Here you need to click the (+) at the bottom and then enter the following in the window that opens: